SYRACUSE CIVITAS

 Syracuse civitas

 Syracuse is one of the most ancient cities of the history of European integration, signed in great part by Christianity.
-The Civitas Syracuse was founded in 734 BC by Greeks on a natural harbour on the Ionian sea and named Syrako, developed as main trading port with Corinth (the motherland πόλις) became the most powerful Greek city anywhere in the Mediterranean sea, dominus of the south-east Sicily and Magna Greacia area for centuries.
-Soon Syracuse had to fight against Carthage for the control of the island and in 485 AD won a decisive battle and erected a temple to Athena in the city centre: since then its population rose over Athens and their competition got to the top during the Peloponeesis war, when Syracuse sent hoplites to allied Sparta and destroyed the Athenians fleet in Sicily.
-In the meantime, Syracuse was allied to Cumae against the expansion of Etruscans in Italy and the Thyrrenian sea and could definitely defeat the Carthagineans in 339 BC, before to found its new colonies in Ancona and Adria on the Adriatic sea and on Corsica isle.
-In that period has been built the massive fortress in Ortygia and the 22 km-long walls around all of Syracuse still existing!
-After decades of new wars won against Carthago, since the middle of III century BC Syracuse was the most renowned capitals of Antiquity and wrote the so-called "Lex Hieronica" (later adopted by the Romans for administrate the Province of Sicily), then enlarged the greek theatre and could host the most famous mathematician of all times, Archimede, whose tomb is still visible in the city.
-He was killed by Romans when conquered Syracuse in 212 BC to vindicate its change of alliance in the Second Punic War, after a long siege terminated with the entrance near the Fountain of Arethusa site.
+It was founded in 734 B.C. by Greeks on a natural harbour on the Ionian sea and named Syrako, developed as main trading port with Corinth (the motherland πόλις) became the most powerful Greek city anywhere in the Mediterranean sea, dominus of the south-east Sicily and Magna Greacia area for centuries.
+Soon Syracuse had to fight against Carthage for the control of the island and in 485 A.D. won a decisive battle and erected a temple to Athena in the city centre: since then its population rose over Athens and their competition got to the top during the Peloponeesis war, when Syracuse sent hoplites to the allied Sparta meantime destroyed the Athenians fleet in Sicily.
+Then, Syracuse was allied to Cumae against the expansion of Etruscans in Italy and the Thyrrenian sea and could definitely defeat the Carthagineans in 339 B.C., before to found its new colonies in Ancona and Adria on the Adriatic sea and on Corsica isle.
+In that period has been built the massive fortress in Ortygia and the 22 km-long walls around all Syracuse, still existing!
+After decades of new wars won against Carthago, since the middle of III century B.C.
+Syracuse was the most renowned capital of Antiquity and wrote the so-called "Lex Hieronica" (later adopted by the Romans for administrate the Province of Sicily), then enlarged the greek theatre and could host the most famous mathematician of all times, Archimede, whose tomb is still visible in the city.
+He was killed by Romans when conquered Syracuse in 212 B.C. to vindicate its change of alliance during the Second Punic War, after a long siege terminated with the entrance near the Fountain of Arethusa site.

-Annexed to the Roman Res Public, Syracuse developed more its natural trading position within the Mediterranean sea and built many luxurious residences (still existing!) and public services, connecting the city to the others centres in Sicily through the Valeria way starting from Reggio and running all along the island coasts passing through Palermo and Agrigento.
-Within the reform of Augustus (see Roman Empire), Syracuse became the capital of the Siciliae province, where could live together Romans, Greeks and the ancient Sicani people (date back at that age the Temple of Apollo and the amphitheatre still visibles) into Christian community that with the reform of Constantine I (see Christian Empire) became a bishopric city within the imperial Italiae Diocesis: since then, through the efforts of Saint Paul of Tarsus and Saint Marziano the first bishop of the city, Christianity spread from Syracuse to the main centres of proselytism in Western Europe.
-When the Western Roman Empire imploded in 476 AD, Syracuse was briefly conquered by Vandals and Ostrogoths but after the Gothic War returned to Byzantine Empire becoming part of the Exarchate of Sicily and consequently of the Theme Sikelia: in that period were built the palace seat of the city strategos, many churches in byzantine style as the Basilica of Santa Lucia "Extra moenia" (on the martyrdom place of the city saint patron, whose catacombs are in the crypta) and the San Martino church with a XIV century façade and the Cathedral covering the ancient Temple of Athena on Ortygia island.
+Annexed to the Roman Respublica, the Civitas Syracuse developed more its natural trading position within the Mediterranean sea and built many luxurious residences (still existing!) and public services, connecting the city to the others centres in Sicily through the Valeria running all along the island coasts passing through Palermo and Agrigento.
+Within the reform of Augustus (see Roman Empire), Syracuse became the capital of the Siciliae province, where could live together Romans, Greeks and the ancient Sicani people (date back at that age the Temple of Apollo and the amphitheatre still visibles) into the Christian community that with the reform of Constantine I (see Christian Empire) became a bishopric city within the imperial Italiae Diocesis: since then, through the efforts of Saint Paul of Tarsus and Saint Marziano the first bishop of the city, Christianity spread from Syracuse to the main centres of proselytism in Western Europe.
+When the Western Roman Empire imploded in 476 A.D., Syracuse was briefly conquered by Vandals and Ostrogoths but after the Gothic War returned to Byzantine Empire becoming part of the Exarchate of Sicily and consequently of the Theme Sikelia: in that period were built the palace seat of the city governor (strategos), many churches in byzantine style as the Basilica of Santa Lucia "Extra moenia" (on the martyrdom place of the city saint patron, whose catacombs are in the crypta) and the San Martino church with a XIV century A.D. façade and the Cathedral covering the ancient Temple of Athena on Ortygia island.